For ACA Instructors

 - Polypropylene and Dyneema/Spectra lines are the most commonly used materials.
 Each has advantages and limitations:

-- Polypropylene lines are dynamic, stretching under load, and reduce strain on the rescuer and the person or object in the water
+- Polypropylene lines are dynamic, stretching under load, and reduce strain on the rescuer and the person or object in the water.
+These lines are less expensive than Dyneema/spectra lines.

 - Dyneema/spectra lines have much less stretch, and thus do not stretch very much under large loads.
 These lines are more appropriate for unpinning boats.